twr14152/Network-Automation-Scripts_Python3/README.md

 - Testing newer version of Nornir, not backwards compatible with version 1.x

 ### Netconf
-- Tested on Cisco DevNet Gear
-- Still learning not much here
+- Started looking into netconf wrote a script to do config backups.
+    - netconf_config_bkup.py <-- goes out pulls running config and places it in config_bkup/ directory
+- First time using netconf
   - netconf_ex1.py
   - netconf_get_conf.py

 ### Nxapi
 - Minor update to the  to make output from commands more readable